WVURAIL/dspira/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

 > them with yours.
 The Part 1 and Part 2 handouts above are the current version
 > of the lessons.

-* [Galactic Plane Observation 1, 2018]({{ site.baseurl }}/FilesUploaded/VelocityCurve_GalacticPlaneObservation1_2018.pdf){: .btn .btn-wvu-blue} — the observing sheet.
+* [Galactic Plane Observation 1, 2018]({{ site.baseurl }}/assets/lessons/velocity-curve/galactic-plane-observation-1-2018.pdf){: .btn .btn-wvu-blue} — the observing sheet.
 Its spreadsheet analysis section is useful whatever dates you observe on.
-* [Galactic Plane Observation 1: Conclusions, 2018]({{ site.baseurl }}/FilesUploaded/VelocityCurve_GalacticPlaneObservation1_Conclusions_2018.pdf){: .btn .btn-wvu-blue}.
+* [Galactic Plane Observation 1: Conclusions, 2018]({{ site.baseurl }}/assets/lessons/velocity-curve/galactic-plane-observation-1-conclusions-2018.pdf){: .btn .btn-wvu-blue}.
 Class results for quadrants II and III, including uncertainty estimates and conclusion questions.

 ## All Velocity Curve handouts in one place

+An [earlier Part 2 worksheet from 2019]({{ '/assets/lessons/velocity-curve/galactic-plane-observation-2-2019.pdf' | relative_url }}) is also available.
+It includes teacher notes and an observation plan.
+Adapt its class-specific details before use.

    * [Galactic Plane Quadrants II and III Observations: Teacher Notes](https://docs.google.com/document/d/1h9is9YnnfDidLnlvs-DnXlyzXIjT0EhrLDdnONAByHg/edit?usp=sharing)